 Our editors research, test, and recommend only the best products we can find online.
 Bootratings.com may receive a commission if you purchase through one of our links.

-According to a statement from Army Sgt.
-Major Raymond Chandler, soldiers in the military cannot wear zippered boots.
-However, for non-military personnel, such as security and police officers, these boots may provide a quicker tactical advantage than their lace-up counterparts do.
+Unfortunately, soldiers in the military cannot wear boots with zippers.
+However, for non-military personnel such as security and police officers, zipper boots may provide a tactical advantage over their lace-up counterparts .

 Zippered boots offer a host of benefits that go beyond their lace-up counterparts.
 In fact, some boots have both laces and zippers, allowing for comfort and easy on and off.
 Some of the pros of zippers in tactical boots include:

 - Zippers make taking your boots off (and putting them on) quick.
 This provides a real advantage in emergencies.

 - Because they are easy to take off, you can easily avoid tracking dirt into your home or place of business.

 - You can repeat the same fit each time you put your boots on.
 Lacing your boots may cause your shoes to be tight one day or loose the next, requiring constant adjustments.

 There are two main things to look out for when you purchase tactical boots with zippers: